mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Common Power Synergies

-**Projection:** What you fire isn’t just a blast of undifferentiated energy; it’s a specific element.
+**Projection:** What you fire isn't just a blast of undifferentiated energy; it's a specific element.
 Pick from Fire Projection, Electricity Projection, Frost Projection, or Shadow Projection.

-**Item Summoning:** You aren’t throwing pure energy; you’re just throwing stuff that you pull out of thin air.
+**Item Summoning:** You aren't throwing pure energy; you're just throwing stuff that you pull out of thin air.

 **Flight:** Basic physics.
 Point your energy blasts down, and you go up!